AA-CubeSat-Team/soci_img/README.md

 #### Example of Usage:
 ```
-/* (Success) Signals the IMG system to take a picture with result stored at slot 0x01 (Will succeed) */
+/* (Success) Signals the IMG system to take a picture at slot 0x01 (Will succeed) */
 0x00 0x01

-/* Signals the IMG system to take a picture with result stored at slot 0x03.
+/* Signals the IMG system to take a picture at slot 0x03.
 (Will succeed) */
 0x00 0x03

-/* Signals the IMG system to take a picture with result to be stored at slot 0x03.
+/* Signals the IMG system to take a picture at slot 0x03.
 (Will fail: Slot at 0x05 is invalid */
 0x00 0x05
 ```
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -